magnus-lycka/mypg/README.md

  * Click on `Add New Server`.
  * In the `General` tab, you need to supply a name for the server to use as a label in PgAdmin4.
  * In the `Connection` tab, you need to supply the hostname, which should be the same as the service name in `docker-compose.yml`, i.e. `pg96`.
-The pre-filled username should be correct (`postgres`) unless you changed either either login in the config, but you need to supply the `POSTGRES_PASSWORD`.
+The pre-filled username should be correct (`postgres`) unless you changed either login in the config, but you need to supply the `POSTGRES_PASSWORD`.
  * Save!

-The server should now by visible in the tree structure to the left.
+The server should now by available in the tree structure to the left.

+Have Fun!